moshekaplan/moshekaplan.github.io/content/posts/2025-03-18 - Implementing Palo Alto Network's Threat Prevention for Enterprise-Level Threat Blocking/index.md

 ---
-title: "Implementing Palo Alto Network's Threat Prevention for Enterprise-Level Threat Blocking"
+title: "Implementing Palo Alto Networks' Threat Prevention for Enterprise-Level Threat Blocking"
 date: 2025-03-18T08:00:00-04:00
 draft: false
 ---

 Network Intrusion detection systems have been around for decades.
 However, going from intrusion _detection_ to intrusion _prevention_ can be scary because false positives can break production systems.
-In this writeup, I describe how I was able to deploy Palo Alto Network's threat prevention in blocking mode in an enterprise environment to help us move our network security closer to zero-trust.
+In this writeup, I describe how I was able to deploy Palo Alto Networks' threat prevention in blocking mode in an enterprise environment to help us move our network security closer to zero-trust.
 I am also publishing the [Python script](https://github.com/moshekaplan/palo_alto_firewall_scripts/blob/main/threat_prevention_hardening.py) used to make the bulk firewall changes and create the spreadsheet for analyzing threat alerts.

 # What is Palo Alto Networks Threat Prevention?